On Legacy Campus • 480 Airport Road • 815-895-3365

 Membership Tag – Additional Dog(s): $5

-Daily Fee per Dog paid at Community Center or on-site pay station:
+Daily Fee per Dog paid at Community Center

 The Sycamore Park District puts MORE in your membership with educational programs, fun events, and a facility that meets the safety and cleanliness standards that you and your pet expect and deserve.
 The membership fee allows the District to directly dedicate staff time to the facility for